c0d-0x/Cyber-Security-Journey/Notes/Systems Programming/Operating Systems.md

 - Use `pthread_join()` to ensure proper resource cleanup and avoid potential memory leaks.
 - If a thread is not joined, its resources might not be released until the entire process terminates.
 - Joining a thread guarantees that its return value is retrieved.
-- Consider using `pthread_detach()` for threads that don't require synchronization or return values.
+- Consider using `pthread_detach()` for threads that don't require synchronisation or return values.

 ![[Pasted image 20240114112530.png]]